 Architecture in Korea changed a lot between 1850 and 1950.
-It was, in my opinion, the most interesting architectural period in Korean history.
 During the late Joseon period, Western and Japanese influence led to a greater variety of building designs.
-At first, this architecture came in the form of foreign government buildings, but the traditional Korean cityscape took on more American, British, German, Russian, French, and Japanese styles as the foreign population grew.
+At first, this architecture came in the form of government buildings, hotels, and homes for foreigners, but the traditional Korean cityscape took on more American, British, German, Russian, French, Chinese, and Japanese styles as the foreign population grew.
 Even the traditional hanok started to take on slightly different forms.
 Unfortunately, much of Korea’s traditional architecture was lost during colonization – especially its old town fortresses and thousands of hanok.
 Industrialization in the 1960s and 1970s only added to the destruction of early modern buildings.
-The tragedy is that the Korean government still does little to protect the country’s old buildings despite having already lost so much.
-Today, Korea’s traditional urban vistas are completely gone.
+The tragedy is that little is done to protect the country’s old buildings despite having already lost so much.
+Today, Korea’s traditional urban vistas are inarguably completely gone.

+All photos and images here are copyrighted unless otherwise noted.
 If you’re interested in using some of these photos for something, feel free to get in touch with me.
+Otherwise, please do not in any way use or redistribute images found on this website without permission.
+Thank you.
 To see the entire Flickr gallery, click here.